The Labour Program publishes a variety of information related to its many activities and responsibilities.

 Browse through the categories on this page or search our Publicentre - Publication Search to order or download publications and reports for your use.
 The LT-XXX-XX-XX publication number will make this search easier.

 These publications provide basic information.
 They are not intended to replace the actual text of the Canada Labour Code and any related regulations.
-Copies of the Code and the relevant Regulations can be found in most public libraries, on the Department of Justice Laws Website, or by contacting:
+Copies of the Code and the relevant Regulations can be found in most public libraries or on the Department of Justice Laws Website.